nathangeffen/faststi/docs/_build/html/_sources/inputformats.rst.txt

 - Comment lines begin with a #.
 - A # in the middle of a line also denotes a comment until the end of the line.
 - A simulation group name is enclosed in square brackets *[]*.
-- Within a simulation group, parameters are specified as key-vale pairs.
+- Within a simulation group, parameters are specified as key-value pairs.
 A key is separated from its value by an equals sign.
 White space before and after the = sign is ignored.
 - Some parameters (e.g. *during_events* take multiple values.
 Each value must be